datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 In this lesson we will create a couple of simple tables which we will use in a later lesson.
 We will also show how the SN7577 and SN7577_Text tables were created and populated from a text file.

 Lets create a couple of simple tables first.
-The code below creates a table called Animals with two columns, the first is called 'Id_A' and is an integer and the second is called 'Name' and is of typpe Text ;
+The code below creates a table called Animals with two columns, the first is called 'Id_A' and is an Integer and the second is called 'Name' and is of type Text.

+As this table already exists in the database, it will fail if you try to run complaining that the table already exists.
+Instead of running it as-is, change the table name slightly (perhaps include your initials as a prefix)

 ~~~
 CREATE TABLE Animals